chardbres/first-heroku-app/README.md

 ### What is Heroku?

 Heroku is a PaaS (Platform as a Service) that enables developers to quickly deploy, scale and manage their applciations on the web.
 Heroku manages many aspects of managing a web server and deploying code, simplifying [DevOps](https://en.wikipedia.org/wiki/DevOps) for many.
 Its an invaluable tool for developers of all levels, freeing us up to do what we really want to do: write code!
-Read more about [Heroko and its history](https://generalassemb.ly/coding/full-stack-web-development/heroku).
+Read more about [Heroku and its history](https://generalassemb.ly/coding/full-stack-web-development/heroku).

 ### Getting Started with Heroku